jaspector

 Any erection, movement, alteration, or demolition of a building, including accessory structures, needs a permit unless the work is recurring maintenance or part of required subdivision improvements.

-Typical processing time is The Administrative Official must grant or deny a building permit within 30 days of submission..
+Building permit processing times in Pineville, KY typically run The Administrative Official must grant or deny a building permit within 30 days of submission..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Pineville, KY.
 The following work is generally exempt: Recurring maintenance work; Installation of required subdivision improvements under an approved plat.
+When in doubt, confirm with the local building department before starting work.